erebos12/system_design/restfulness/restfulness.md

 # REST / Restfulness

-Following items are only guidelines, NO rules!
+Following sections represent only guidelines, NO rules!
-But be consistent your design and agree on a standard.
+But be consistent in your design and agree on a standard.

 ## HTTP Methods